rhythmus/MyMacSetup/MacApps.md

 ## Text editing
 - [Sublime Text](http://www.sublimetext.com/) is your code editor of choice.
 It’s fully customizable and extensible, with a thriving community pumping out lots of handy features and utilities (such as the awesome ⌘D multiple selection cursor).
 I’ll do a separate write-up on my Sublime Text setup.
 - [iA Writer](http://www.iawriter.com/mac/)  — Only enterprise n00bs still use WYSIWYG text processors like MS Word, Pages, and the like. _Sublime Text_ definitely is the all-round plain text editor of choice, both for coding and for writing.
-But iA Writer is a gorgeous alternative, with focus on anything but writing.
+But iA Writer is a gorgeous alternative, with absolute focus on writing.
 - Still, there’s a lot of competition in the writing app space.
 I will be doing a full write-up, someday — and perhaps even take up my own implementation, some other day.
 Meanwhile, from time to time, I play around with [TexPad](https://www.texpadapp.com/osx)  for LaTeX authoring, and [Ulysses](http://www.ulyssesapp.com/)  for more complex writing projects.
 I need to take a better look at [Mou](http://mouapp.com/), as well.

 ## Editing tabular data